Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Numerical Simulation

-In this section, we analyze the impact of different levels of timestamp noise and synchronization errors on TDOA estimation.
-For all experiments, we set $L=2$ and $N_f=3$.
-Fig. \ref{fig7} presents the TDOA estimation performance of P-TDOA under varying levels of timestamp noise and synchronization errors.
-The results validate the accuracy of our theoretical analysis and demonstrate the effectiveness of the proposed P-TDOA method, which remains robust across different noise levels, surpassing CRLB1 and approaching CRLB2.
+\quad \\ In this part, we examine the impact of varying noise levels in time measurements on TDOA estimation.
+As shown in Fig. \ref{fig8}, the results confirm the accuracy of our theoretical analysis and demonstrate the effectiveness of the proposed P-TDOA method across varying noise levels in transmission and reception time measurements, with estimation accuracy surpassing $\text{CRLB1}(\tau_{u;ij})$ and approaching $\text{CRLB2}(\tau_{u;ij})$.